abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

 All the pages that are setting `XSRF-TOKEN` , `.AspNetCore.Culture` and `idsrv.session` in the HTTP response are reported as "No `HttpOnly` Flag" vulnerability.
-This is a positive alert. `idsrv.session` cookie is being used in IDS4 and after ABP 6.x the support for IDS will be dropped therefore this cookie will not be used anymore.
-Also, there is an issue related to the `idsrv.session` cookie cannot be set as `HttpOnly`; you can see the related thread at its own repository https://github.com/IdentityServer/IdentityServer4/issues/3873.
+This is a positive alert.
+The `idsrv.session` cookie is being used in IDS4 and after ABP 6.x the support for IDS will be dropped.
+And therefore, this cookie will not be used anymore.
+There's also an issue related to the `idsrv.session` cookie, it cannot be set as `HttpOnly`; you can see the related thread at its own repository https://github.com/IdentityServer/IdentityServer4/issues/3873.

 On the other hand, the cookies `.AspNetCore.Culture` and `XSRF-TOKEN` are being retrieved via JavaScript in ABP Angular, MVC and Blazor WASM projects.
 Therefore cannot be set as `HttpOnly`.
 You can check out the following modules that retrieve these cookies via JavaScript: